hotchk155/hotchk155.github.io/products/arpie/manual.md

 For example if you play white notes C through C you play a Major scale, which happens to be the same as the "Ionian" mode.
 If you play white notes A through A you are playing a Minor scale, or "Aeolian" mode.
 The other modes are just the sets of intervals you get by playing sequences of white notes with different start points... simple! but each mode has a different "feel" and we can have fun playing with them!

-The **chromatic** scale includes all notes.
-Selecting this option turns off force-to-scale.
+- The **chromatic** scale includes all notes.
+Selecting this option effectively turns off force-to-scale.
 This is the default setting.

+- The **Ionian** mode is equivalent to the intervals between all the white notes on a piano keyboard from C to C. It is the same as the normal major scale.

+- The **Aeolian** mode is equivalent to the intervals between all the white notes on a piano keyboard from A to A. It is the same as the natural minor scale.

+- The other modes follow the same pattern of white notes from D to D (Dorian), E (Phrygian), F (Lydian), G (Mixolydian) and B (Locrian).
+Each is a different way of dividing up the 12 semitones of an octave into 8 notes and has a different feel.

-As well as changing  musical mode, force-to-scale lets us select the <a href="#span2">root note</a> (we need both a musical mode and a starting note to define a scale) and control how out of scale notes are corrected.
+As well as changing  musical mode, force-to-scale lets us select the <a href="#shft2">root note</a> (we need both a musical mode and a starting note to define a scale) and control how out of scale notes are corrected.

 ## Force To Scale: Note Correction

-If you want to make an omelette you need to break a few eggs - and if you want to force a sequence of notes into a musical scale some of them might not fit!
+So - if you want to make an omelette you need to break a few eggs - and if you want to force a sequence of notes into a musical scale some of them just might not fit!

-The options ot the right of the SHFT long press menu let us decide what to do with these outliers.
+This option is accessed by a long press to the SPAN menu.
+It lets you decide what to do with these outlying notes.
 Each option has a different musical feel, so have a play!

 - **Skip** out-of-scale notes are simply ignored and the next valid note is played.
 There is no rest introduced.